 Welcome to the School of Pharmacy's research pages.
 Here, you will find details of the diverse range of world-leading research programmes conducted in our School.
-In the 2008 UK RAE(Research Assessment Exercise - national assessment of university research quality), 95% of our research was judged as international quality, with 55% classed as world leading or internationally excellent, ranking us as one of the leading academic centres for Pharmacy research in the UK.
+In the 2014 REF (UK Research Assessment Framework - national assessment of university research quality), 92% of our research was judged as world leading or internationally excellent, ranking us as one of the leading academic centres for Pharmacy research in the UK.
+Click here for details.

 We hope you enjoy reading these pages and finding out more about our work, whether as a prospective student, employee, collaborator or funder.

-Click here for an interview with Dr. Ryan Donnelly, winner of the 2013 BBSRC ‘Innovator of the Year’ award for his research on transdermal drug delivery using microneedles.
+Click here for an interview with Professor Ryan Donnelly, winner of the 2013 BBSRC ‘Innovator of the Year’ award for his research on transdermal drug delivery using microneedles.

 Pharmacy is a multidisciplinary subject; hence you will see that we are working on aspects of social sciences, clinical sciences, physicochemical sciences and even engineering!
 As a Pharmacy school, we focus on drugs to prevent, alleviate or cure diseases and our research programmes range from drug design and discovery, to formulation and delivery, and on to action and use.
 Increasingly, many aspects of our research are carried out in collaboration with world leading colleagues and research centres in Europe, Asia and North America.